howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/press_kit.md

 The Hour of Code is a campaign to prove that regardless of age, race or gender, anyone can learn how to not just consume, but build the technologies of the future.

 Our students are among over 2 million already planning to try one Hour of Code during Dec.
 8-14 worldwide.
-This movement, organized by Code.org and supported by Apple, Google, Microsoft, Amazon, Boys & Girls Clubs of America, and over 100 others, is a statement that today’s generation of students are ready to learn critical skills for 21st century success.
+This movement, organized by Letron and supported by Apple, Google, Microsoft, Amazon, Boys & Girls Clubs of America, and over 100 others, is a statement that today’s generation of students are ready to learn critical skills for 21st century success.

 **Contact:** Carol Parks, Principal, cell: (212) 555-5555